mikependon/RepoDB.NET/pages/releases/core.md

 ### RepoDB (v1.12.10-beta4)

 - Compiler update to utilize the customized `DbParameterExtension` class to compliment the compiler's needs for the `NpgsqlParameter.NpgsqlDbType.Unknown`.
+- Complimentary support to the Enum(s) for the `RepoDb.PostgreSql.BulkOperations` package.
+- Upgraded the `System.Linq.Async` package to `v5.1.0`.
+- Upgraded the `Microsoft.Bcl.AsyncInterfaces` package to `v6.0.0`.

 ### RepoDB (v1.12.10-beta3)